 Important: Categories require at least one gradebook item in order to enter grades, since grades can only be assigned for items.

-Tip: In order to drop grades, you must select either Categories only or Categories & weighting.
+Tip: In order to drop or keep grades and assign equal weight, you must select either Categories only or Categories & weighting.

 - Select the radio button for Categories only.

 - Add a title in the Category column.

 - To add more categories, click on the Add a Category button, then repeat step #2.

 Categories & weighting

 - Select the radio button for Categories & Weighting.